 Side by Side Content

-One benefit to the wider screen is I can show both the Notebook and book.
-I prefer seeing both because Kindle tends to scrunch your highlights and you can lose important formatting.
+One benefit to the wider screen is that I can show both the notes and book content side-by-side.
+I prefer seeing both because the Kindle tends to scrunch your highlights and you can lose important formatting.

 Different Highlighting Options